Daska by-election: War of words goes on

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD/LAHORE: The war of words continued over the results of the NA-75, Sialkot by-election on Sunday with the PML-N saying that the vote thieves must be ashamed as they had been defeated, while the government responded that the trickster Rajkumari (Maryam Nawaz) must not blame her theft on others.
+ISLAMABAD/LAHORE: The war of words continued over the results of the NA-75, Sialkot by-election on Sunday with PML-N saying that the vote thieves must be ashamed as they have been defeated, while the government responded that the trickster Rajkumari (Maryam Nawaz) must not blame her theft on others.

+The Election Commission has received the preliminary report of the returning officer of Daska on the issue of NA-75 by-election results.

-The national media, quoting sources, reported that the returning officer has suggested a full inquiry on the preliminary report.
-The Election Commission accepted the suggestion of the returning officer, directing him to conduct a complete inquiry.
+National media, quoting sources, reported that the returning officer has suggested a full inquiry in the preliminary report.
+The Election Commission accepted the suggestion of the returning officer directing him to conduct a complete inquiry.
 The Election Commission will take a final decision after a detailed report of the returning officer and will review the report in a meeting tomorrow (Tuesday).

 According to INP, the returning officer expressed doubts over the results of 20 polling stations in the preliminary report.
 He also expressed reservations over the role of police and administration in the initial report.
 It said the results of 20 polling stations arrived with extraordinary delay.
 The presiding officers of 20 polling stations could not be contacted till 6:00am.